rohtash03/node-api-boilerplate/README.md

 ### Features
  - **Multilayer Folder Architecture** - Focused on scalibility and separation of concerns.
 Helper script to create new module with single command.
- - **OpenAPI Specifications** - Uses common OpenAPI specs to auto handle multiple functionalities like API documentation, request and response validation.
+ - **OpenAPI Specifications** - Uses common OpenAPI specs to auto handle multiple functionalities like API documentation (swagger ui), request body validation, response validation for test cases and generate mock APIs.
  - **Web Server** - Scalable and easy to use Express server which provides request routing and middlewares.
  - **Production Ready** - Ready to go live on production with PM2 process manager.
  - **Database Integration** - Uses mongoose for database integration.
 DB models and queries are in separate structure which can be also used as submodule inside other repos.